Randomized term grouping over physical law on digital quantum simulation

 It is easy to see that the \textit{Particle number operator} does not commute here with the simulated unitary using commutativity Theorem\ref{thm3}, meaning that the particle number is not conserved using Ehrenfest theorem:

-where $\hat{P} = \sum_{i=1}^{N} (I - Z_p) $ \begin{theorem} For a Pauli string with $\hat{P} = \bigotimes_{i=1}^n p_i$ length n, and each $p_i \in \{X,Y,Z,I\}$, commutativity between two strings is conveniently determined by counting the number of positions in which the corresponding pauli operator in subset ${X,Y,Z}$ differ.
-If the total count is even, the operators commute, otherwise they anticommute. \end{theorem}

-However, if we sample each of the group accordingly and apply each of the Pauli strings with Pauli gadget, then total number of particle is constant due to the fact that individual group represents a physical process.
+where $\hat{P} = \sum_{i=1}^{N} (I - Z_p) $. \begin{theorem} For a Pauli string with $\hat{P} = \bigotimes_{i=1}^n p_i$ length n, and each $p_i \in \{X,Y,Z,I\}$, commutativity between two strings is conveniently determined by counting the number of positions in which the corresponding Pauli operator in subset ${X,Y,Z}$ differ.
+The operators commute if the total count is even; otherwise, they anticommute. \end{theorem} However, we should sample each group accordingly and apply each Pauli string with the Pauli gadget.
+In that case, the total number of particles is constant because the individual group represents a physical process.

-Another advantage of this protocol is that inside each group all Pauli string commute with one another as in FIG.\ref{FIG.6}.
-Ordering of the exponentials within each physical term will not affect the error, which, allows us instead to focus on choosing an order than will optimise circuit depth, e.g. by maximising cancellation of CNOT gates\cite{gui2021term}.
-So as long as the spectral error is taken after the whole group is applied(which can be done as there is no rules governing the exact sample steps to take error analysis), we can restrict the evolution in physical space.
+Another advantage of this protocol is that all Pauli strings commute inside each group as in FIG.\ref{FIG.6}.
+Ordering of the exponentials within each physical term will not affect the error, allowing us instead to focus on choosing an order that will optimize circuit depth, e.g., by maximizing cancellation of CNOT gates\cite{gui2021term}.
+So, as long as the spectral error is taken after the whole group is applied(which can be done as there are no rules governing the exact sample steps to take error analysis), we can restrict the evolution in physical space.